Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_13_modular_grade_calculator/mat_13.md

 3. Use return values for results
 4. Apply static variables for persistent data
 5. Keep functions small and single-purpose

+---

+## Closing Story

+Tian ran his modular grade calculator for the fifth time, processing student after student.
+The statistics tracked automatically, each function doing its one job perfectly.

+"This is so much better than my first version!"
+Tian said, comparing the old monolithic code to his new modular design.
+"Each function is small, focused, easy to understand.
+And if I need to change how I calculate the average, I just update one function!"

+Kuya Miguel nodded with pride.
+"That's modular programming.
+Your code is now maintainable, testable, and reusable.
+Each function is a building block you can combine in different ways."

+Tian looked at the clean architecture.
+Input, calculation, decision, output, statistics.
+Five clear responsibilities.
+"And the static variables tracking total students worked perfectly.
+They persisted across all the calls."

+"Exactly.
+You've mastered functions, parameters, scope, and modularity.
+Now we enter the Warrior's Arsenal.
+Arrays will let you manage collections of data, strings will handle text efficiently, and pointers... well, pointers will give you true power over memory."

+Tian saved his grade calculator with satisfaction.
+Chapter 3 complete.
+Time to arm up.

 **Next Chapter:** The Warrior's Arsenal — Arrays, Strings, and Pointers!